mrlacey/dotnet-maui-workshop-xaml/Part 5 - Custom Types/README.md

 +}
 ```

-We want this new control to encapsulate the other controls, so we'll create them in the constructor, putting the `VerticalStackLayout` inside the `ScrollView` which we'll set at the `Content` of the page.
+We want this new control to encapsulate the other controls, so we'll create them in the constructor, putting the `VerticalStackLayout` inside the `ScrollView` which we'll set as the `Content` of the page.

 ```diff
 public class VerticallyScrollingPage : StandardPage